-To effectively enforce these policies, Troy State University utilizes "WHEEL LOCKS" for those individuals who continually or habitually disregard them.
+To effectively enforce these policies, Troy University Police utilizes "WHEEL LOCKS" for those individuals who continually or habitually disregard them.
 Wheel Locks will be placed on vehicles for the following reasons:

 - 1. Five or more unpaid parking citations.

 - 2. Failure to have a decal on the vehicle, after three (3) tickets and verification that the vehicle is being used by a Student or Faculty/Staff member.

-- 3. Illegally parked in a Handicap space.
+- 3. Illegally parked in a handicap space.

 - 4. Parking on grass.

+- If the wheel lock remains on the vehicle 24 hours, vehicle will be towed at the owner's expense.

-Appeals: Any student may appeal issuance or payment of a traffic violation ticket to the Traffic Appeals Court provided such appeal is filed with the Student Court within 72 hours after receipt of the ticket.
-See "Traffic Appeals Committee" below.
+Appeals: Any student may appeal issuance of a traffic violation to the Traffic Appeals Court provided such appeal is filed with the Student Court within 72 hours of receipt of the ticket.
+See "Traffic Appeals Committee" below:

 Traffic Appeals Committee: The purpose of the Student Government Association Traffic Appeals Committee is to provide a means for students of Troy University to appeal traffic citations issued by the University Police and to periodically review the traffic code, making recommendations to the appropriate officials.
 The committee consists of three committee members and two alternate committee members to be appointed by the Student Government Association President.
 One shall serve as chairperson and two as associate committee members.
-When students believe they have justifiable reason that may affect the traffic citation received, they may appeal this citation within 72 hours after the issuance.
+When students believe they have a justifiable reason that may affect the traffic citation received, they may appeal this citation within 72 hours of receipt of the ticket.
 Official appeals forms may be obtained in the Student Involvement and Leadership Office and left in that office with the ticket.
-Appeals will not be heard after the 72 hour period has elapsed.
-If the student is not present for the hearing, the student will be mailed the decision.
+Appeals will not be heard after the 72 hours period has elapsed.
+If the student is not present for the hearing, the student will be mailed the court's decision.
 The student's presence or absence at this hearing will have no bearing on the decision of the committee.

 The appealing student may appear before the committee on the date set with any evidence that he wishes.
 After the evidence is presented, a vote shall be taken and a verdict rendered.
 If a student's appeal is accepted, the fine resulting from the violation will be removed.
-If the appeal is not upheld, the student is given a specified length of time in which to pay the fine plus committee costs not to exceed one-third of the citation.
+If the appeal is not upheld, the student is given a specified length of time in which to pay the find plus committee costs not to exceed one-third of the citation fine.
 The addition of committee costs will be left to the discretion of the committee.
 (Failure to meet this specified deadline automatically voids the appeal and the original amount of the fine is due immediately, payable to the Trojan Center Box Office.)
-ACTION OF THE APPEALS COMMITTEE IS FINAL AND THE CITATION(S) MAY NOT BE RE-AP-PEALED.
+DECISION OF THE APPEALS COMMITTEE IS FINAL AND THE CITATION(S) MAY NOT BE RE-APPEALED.